 Unfortunately, farm insurance claims can be especially complicated because they usually combine the difficulties of both a homeowner policy and a business policy.
 If you are unsure what is covered by the fire insurance you carry, or if you are running into problems with your claim, it may be necessary to work with an experienced attorney who can protect your rights and get the best outcome for your farm or business.

 Getting informed is the first step toward maximizing your recovery after an agricultural fire.
 Our free book, Understanding Agricultural Insurance Claims, helps policyholders take control of their fire insurance claims and avoid common insurance-negotiation mistakes.
-To request your copy, or to talk directly with our experienced policyholder attorneys, simply call or email our office today.
+To request your copy, or to talk directly with our experienced fire insurance claim lawyers, simply call or email our office today.